• Skip to primary navigation

 • Need for certainty

-Yes, someone could break in, but it may not be your fault, they may enter through another way that is not related to the door, and the door probably is locked, remember it is your doubting that the door is locked, this does not mean that you forgot!
+Yes, someone could break in, but it may not be your fault, they may enter through another way that is not related to the door, and the door probably is locked, remember, it is your doubting that the door is locked.
+This does not mean that you forgot!

 Next time you feel the urge to carry out a compulsion, stop and check the thought or worry you had first and see what thinking errors you are making.